tomslee/airbnb-data-collection/README.md

 # Airbnb web site scraper

+I have been unable to maintain this script in a reasonable state for some time now, but I know there are people out there using it.
+If anybody wants to take over maintenance / ownership, I'd be very happy to help make the transition as easy as possible.

 ## Disclaimers

 The script scrapes the Airbnb web site to collect data about the shape of the company's business.
 No guarantees are made about the quality of data obtained using this script, statistically or about an individual page.
 So please check your results.